qixiaofeng-gst/temporary_codes/README.md

 1. AlphaZero: Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm
 2. AlphaGo Zero: Mastering the game of Go without human knowledge

-### Update 2018.2.24: supports training with TensorFlow!
-### Update 2018.1.17: supports training with PyTorch!

 ### Requirements
 To play with the trained AI models, only need:
 - Python >= 2.7